Home Maintenance

 • Mark ponds: Homeowners with green thumbs often have hidden water features, such as small natural pools tucked behind reeds or koi ponds covered in foliage.
 Notify your roofing professionals of your pond and mark it, so that no one accidentally steps into it.

-• Unlock your gates: Your roofing professionals will need to get all of the way around the house in order to do their job properly, so you’ll need to unlock the gates for them.
+• Unlock your gates: Your roofing professionals will need to get all the way around the house to do their job properly, so you’ll need to unlock the gates for them.

 • Cut your grass: It’s much easier to find leftover debris and nails in short grass.
 Cutting your grass will help the roofers find any hidden nails and can save you the misfortune of stepping on one.